roytang/blog/content/post/2007/12/pack-rat-mentality.md

 it's good not to have these attachments.

 ### Comment by [Roy](http://roytang.net/blog) on 2007-12-30 00:43:42 +0000
-&#8230;or maybe you're just not geeky enough. :p
+... or maybe you're just not geeky enough. :p

 Or maybe it's a boy scout thing.
 You always need to be prepared to whip out